Blog

 Database limitations: Heroku's managed database services can also pose performance issues when scaling.
 Heroku's managed databases have limits on the number of incoming connections that can be availed at any given time.
 If your application exceeds these limits, you will see a slow response time and declining performance because your application is waiting for the database to provide database connections.
 These databases have resource limits, and as the volume of data and traffic increases, you may need to add more resources to handle the load.
 But adding more resources can also result in increased contention for CPU and memory resources, which can affect performance.

-Qovery is a platform that simplifies the deployment of applications to cloud infrastructure.
+Qovery is a DevOps automation tool that simplifies the deployment of applications to cloud infrastructure.
 It allows developers to easily deploy their applications on AWS and other cloud service providers.

 Qovery helps growing businesses and enterprises manage increasing costs and complexity when scaling applications for an increased workload.
 Qovery benefits businesses in many ways.
 Let’s go through them one by one.